 When you take the time to pay attention … and I mean really pay attention … to all your blessings, your heart will swell with a sense of love and appreciation that’ll change the way you look at your life.

-Take the “Radical Blessings Challenge”
+Take the “Radical Blessings Challenge” Right Now

 Everyone ought to take the “How Many Blessings Can I Name?” challenge every now and then just to get in touch with how great their lives really are.
-It’s not only an effective way to put your problems in perspective, it’s a powerful message to The Giver of all blessings that you’re truly thankful for all you’ve received.
+It’s not only an effective way to put your problems in perspective, but it’s also a powerful message to The Giver of all blessings that you’re truly thankful for all you’ve received.

 So, here’s my challenge to you: Pay attention today.
 Try to come up with at least 50 things that you’re grateful for.
 Be specific.
 Be thorough.
 And get ready to be amazed at what you see!

 Keep the Gratitude Going for 30 Days – Start a Gratitude Journal

 If you’re ready to see miracles show up in your life, it’s time to start a gratitude journal.
 Log what you’re thankful for; commit to creating a gratitude list every day for thirty days.